AngelLando/ionic-geo-guess/readme.md

 ```

-### Duplicate the file environnment.sample.ts
+### Environment files

 cd ionic-geo-guess\src\environments

-* Duplicate this file to create a copy named environment.prod.ts and replace the content by the following:
+* Duplicate the file environment.sample.ts to create a copy named environment.ts and replace the content by the following:

 (replace the qimgSecret with your secret key)